mattbonnell/gq/spec.md

 #### Initialization

-The gq client is initialized by passing it DB connection parameters and a protobuf schema.
+The gq client is initialized by passing it DB connection parameters.
-The protobuf schema defines the encoding of message payloads.

 ### Producers